 I mean, are we willing to take a step (or 200) backward and fill in gaps caused by something as silly as a distracted kid (who then distracts others) because he can’t find a glue stick to finish his project?
 And yes, we went through school without some of these things, but these kids are more accustomed to bright and shiny.
 Maybe sad, but still true.
 And if bright and shiny go away, attention spans shorten, and kids are more disruptive.
 And guess what?
 Kids don’t learn as well then.

 I’m frustrated that we can’t see just how big a job these incredibly underpaid teachers are undertaking.
 So, my suggestion is to watch for sales and stock up.
-Buy the extra box of tissues.
+Buy the extra box of Kleenex.
 Do the right thing and thank that teacher for all the efforts to make our future decision-makers great ones.
 Be frustrated with me for the right reasons.